 AKC Breed Category

-The playful, kind-hearted Bulldog also has a reputation as a couch potato.
+The playful, kind-hearted Bulldog also has a reputation as a couch potato, and since they do love to join you on the sofa, a good dog-proof blanket or furniture protectors are recommended.
 They are tolerant, mellow, and easygoing by nature.
 Though generally calm and quiet, the Bulldog's goofy side often makes an appearance.
 The Bulldog can have a stubborn streak and may try to assert dominance over family members or other pets, but cooperation can often be attained through encouragement and praise.

 Are Bulldogs Good with Kids?
 Bulldogs are patient and loving and do well in homes with children.
 They are affectionate and bond with family members easily.